zerothreatai/docs/content/docs/1.getting-started/5.scan-results/index.md

 title: Scan Results
 description: Having run your first scan, you can now review the findings discovered by your scan.
 These vulnerabilities are weaknesses in your application that could be exploited by attackers.
 cards:
-    - icon: file-lines
+    - icon: square-poll-horizontal
       title: Scanner
       path: /docs/manage-scans/scan-report/scanner
       description: Displays real-time scan progress, including authenticated and unauthenticated crawling, along with OWASP Top 10 checks.
-    - icon: file-lines
+    - icon: globe
       title: Web App Vulnerabilities
       path: /docs/manage-scans/scan-report/web-app-vulnerabilities
       description: Lists detected security issues in web applications, categorized by severity, with detailed remediation steps.